Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Background

 \subsection{The non-blocking algorithm by Delporte-Gallet \etal}

 The non-blocking solution to snapshot object emulation by Delporte-Gallet \etal~\cite[Algorithm~1]{DBLP:journals/tpds/Delporte-Gallet18} allows all write operations to terminate regardless of the invocation patterns of the other write or snapshot operations (as long as the invoking processors do not fail during the operation).
 However, for the case of snapshot operations, termination is guaranteed only if eventually the system execution reaches a period in which there are no concurrent write operations.
 Algorithm~\ref{alg:0disCongif} presents Delporte-Gallet \etal~\cite[Algorithm~1]{DBLP:journals/tpds/Delporte-Gallet18}.
 That is, we have changed some of the notation of Delporte-Gallet to fit the presentation style of this paper.
-Moreover, we use the $\mathsf{broadcast}$ primitive according to its definition in Section~\ref{sec:spec}.

 \emph{Local variables.~~} The node state appears in lines~\ref{ln:varStart} to~\ref{ln:var} and automatic variables (which are allocated and deallocated automatically when program flow enters and leaves the variable's scope) are defined using the let keyword, \eg the variable $prev$ (line~\ref{ln:0prevSsnGetsRegSsnPlusOne}).
 Also, when a message arrives, we use the parameter name $\mathrm{xJ}$ to refer to the arriving value for the message field $x$.
+Moreover, we denote variable $X$'s value at $p_i$ by $X_i$.

-Processor $p_i$ stores an array $reg$ of $|\sP|$ elements (line~\ref{ln:var}), such that the $k$-th entry stores the most recent information about processor $p_k$'s object and $reg[i]$ stores $p_i$'s actual object value.
+Processor $p_i$ stores an array $reg$ of $|\sP|$ elements (line~\ref{ln:var}), such that the $k$-th entry stores the most recent information about processor $p_k$'s object value and $reg[i]$ stores $p_i$'s actual object value.
 Every entry is a pair of the form $(v,ts)$, where the field $v$ is a $\nu$-bits object value and $ts$ is an unbounded integer that stores the object timestamp.
 The values of $ts$ serve as the index of $p_i$'s write operations.
 Similarly, $p_i$ maintains an index for the snapshot operations, $ssn$ (sequence number).
 Algorithm~\ref{alg:0disCongif} defines also the relation $\preceq$ that compares $(v,ts)$ and $(v',ts')$ according to the write operation indices (line~\ref{ln:preceq}).